Exatom is a cookieless, privacy-first platform by design. We also took that route whilst developing our Session Replay product.

 Blocking complete parts of your page with ex-block

-The CSS class ex-block will replace the entire HTML element (and its children) with a placeholder HTML element that is as big as the original one.
+will replace the entire HTML element (and its children) with a placeholder HTML element that is as big as the original one.
 All this is done locally within the customers' browser before any data is sent to Exatom.
+This option is best suited for pages or sections where the nature of the information, even in masked form and/or customer behaviour with the element, makes it possible to infer personal details about the customer.

 Text replacement for part of your page with ex-mask

-The CSS class ex-mask will replace all texts (no other elements like images) within this HTML element (and its children) with * characters.
+will replace all texts (no other elements like images) within this HTML element (and its children) with * characters.
 All this is done locally within the customers' browser before any data is sent to Exatom.

 Careful consideration is needed when deciding whether to mask or block an element from Session Recordings.
 There are a few scenarios where blocking (most strict) may be preferable to masking: